I'm Trapped By My Mortgage - Is There A Way Out?

 Entering negative equity isn’t a bottomless pit – you can escape!
-Although lenders don’t advertise it for obvious reasons, a select few will offer negative equity remortgages.
+Although lenders don’t advertise it for obvious reasons, a select few will offer negative equity redoing house payments.
 Whether you’d be eligible for one of these would depend on their sympathy for you and your current situation.

-In the case you do have equity, just not enough to remortgage, then a lender may be willing to offer you a low equity remortgage.
+In the case you do have equity, just not enough to redoing house payments, then a lender may be willing to offer you a low equity redoing house payments.
 This would typically be anything above 90% of the market value.
 In fact, being mortgage prisoners may actually work in your favour.
-If you’ve kept up to your mortgage payments for X number of years, to a lender you present a high profit opportunity with relatively low risk.
+If you’ve kept up to your mortgage for X number of years, to a lender you present a high profit opportunity with relatively low risk.

-Providing you know of a reliable relative or close friend, guarantor mortgages can be a surprising form of help for mortgage prisoners.
-Call them the steeping stone in-between a bad deal and a good one.
-Remortgage using a guarantor, and a couple of years down the line you could be eligible to switch back onto a standard repayment mortgage.
+Providing you know of a reliable relative or close friend, guarantor mortgage can be a surprising form of help for mortgage prisoners.
+Call them the steeping stone in-between a bad deal and a good one. redoing house payments using a guarantor, and a couple of years down the line you could be eligible to switch back onto a standard repayment mortgage.
 A bit of a long way round, but it’s certainly a possibility.